Shirley Babashoff: 1976 Summer Olympics

 At the 1976 U.S. Olympic Trials, she won all the freestyle events, as well as the 400-meter individual medley, setting one world and six national records in the process.
+Her performance was considered one of the greatest achievements by any woman at an Olympic trial.

 At the 1976 Summer Olympics in Montreal, Quebec, she won four silver medals and a gold medal in the 4×100-meter freestyle relay in world record time, despite the competition being dominated by the East German swimmers.
 The four silver medals came in the 200-meter, 400-meter and 800-meter freestyle, and the 4×100-meter medley relay.
-Although Babashoff never won an individual gold medal in Olympic competition, she is still regarded as one of the top swimmers in history, and is most vividly remembered for having swum the anchor leg on the gold-medal winning 4×100-meter freestyle relay team, in its victory over the doped up, steroid-plagued 1976 East German women, in what is widely acknowledged as having been the single greatest race in the entire history of women's swimming.
+Although Babashoff never won an individual gold medal in Olympic competition, she is still regarded as one of the top swimmers in history, and is most vividly remembered for having swum the anchor leg on the gold-medal winning 4×100-meter freestyle relay team, in its victory over the doped up, steroid-plagued 1976 East German women, in what is widely acknowledged as having been one of the single most memorable races in the entire history of women's swimming.

 The East German team of Kornelia Ender, Petra Thumer, Andrea Pollack and Claudia Hempel was heavily favored to win the race.
-Prior to the relay, American sportscaster Donna de Varona picked East Germany to win the event, but Kim Peyton, Wendy Boglioli and Jill Sterkel teamed with Babashoff to pull off a great upset as Babashoff outlegged Hempel down the stretch to win the gold medal and shatter the world record by 4 seconds.
+Prior to the relay, American sportscaster Donna de Varona picked East Germany to win the event, but Kim Peyton, Wendy Boglioli and Jill Sterkel teamed with Babashoff to upset the East Germans breaking the world record by 4 seconds.
 After the event, de Varona said, "I have never been happier to eat my words in the prediction I made right before this event."
 Shirley Babashoff's time in winning the silver medal in the 400-meter freestyle at the 1976 Olympics would have defeated men's gold medalist Don Schollander twelve years earlier at the 1964 Olympics in Tokyo.

 Personal life

 Babashoff was one of four children of Jack Babashoff, a machinist, and Vera Slivkoff, a housewife.
 Her father had been a swimming instructor in Hawaii and always wanted his own children to become Olympians.
-Both of her parents are second-generation Russian American.
+Both of her parents are second-generation Molokan, Russian Americans.

-In 1982, she was inducted in the International Swimming Hall of Fame as an "Honor Swimmer."